-- Provide referrals for early health and development services as well as other community-based services; - Promote meaningful parent leadership.
+- Provide referrals for early health and development services as well as other community-based services; - Promote meaningful parent leadership; - Provide Concrete Services; and - Family Resource Center based activities; and - Transport family members to and from services and activities.

 III.
 COMPLIANCE REQUIREMENTS